Nguyễn Văn Thiệu: Junta member

 Thiệu was rewarded with membership in the 12-man Military Revolutionary Council led by Minh, and served as the secretary general; the leading figures in the MRC were Generals Minh, Trần Văn Đôn, Lê Văn Kim and Tôn Thất Đính.

-In January 1964, III Corps' senior adviser, Colonel Wilbur Wilson recommended that the junta remove Thieu from command of the 5th Division.
+In January 1964, III Corps' senior adviser, Colonel Wilbur Wilson recommended that the junta remove Thiệu from command of the 5th Division.
 In Wilson's opinion, Thiệu focused too much on politics to the detriment of his duties.
-The junta did nothing, but junta leader General Nguyễn Khánh sent Thieu to the Joint General Staff not as a punishment, but as a reward for his support.
+The junta did nothing, but junta leader General Nguyễn Khánh sent Thiệu to the Joint General Staff not as a punishment, but as a reward for his support.
 On 1 February, Khánh named a new 5th division commander, Colonel (soon to be Brigadier general) Dang Thanh Liem.

 In August 1964, the current junta head, Khánh, who had deposed Minh and his colleagues in January or at least heavily weakened him – as he had to formally retain Minh in recognition of the United States' will – decided to increase his authority by declaring a state of emergency, increasing police powers, banning protests, tightening censorship and allowing the police arbitrary search and imprisonment powers.
 He drafted a new constitution, which would have augmented his personal power.
 However, these moves served only to weaken Khánh as large demonstrations and riots broke out in the cities, with majority Buddhists prominent, calling for an end to the state of emergency and the abandonment of the new constitution, as well as a progression back to civilian rule.

 Thiệu (left, first row) and Nguyễn Cao Kỳ (right) in national arm forces day (19 June 1966).

-Fearing that he could be toppled by the intensifying protests, Khánh made concessions, repealing the new constitution and police measures, and promising to reinstate civilian rule and remove the Cần Lao, a Catholic political apparatus covertly used to maintain the Diệm regime in power by seeking out dissenters, etc. Many senior officers, in particular the Catholics, such as Khiêm and Thiệu, decried what they viewed as a handing of power to the Buddhist leaders, They then tried to remove Khánh in favour of Minh again, and recruited many officers into their plot.
+Fearing that he could be toppled by the intensifying protests, Khánh made concessions, repealing the new constitution and police measures, and promising to reinstate civilian rule and remove the Cần Lao, a political apparatus covertly used to maintain the Diệm regime in power by seeking out dissenters, etc. Many senior officers, in particular the Catholics, such as Khiêm and Thiệu, decried what they viewed as a handing of power to the Buddhist leaders, They then tried to remove Khánh in favour of Minh again, and recruited many officers into their plot.
 Khiêm and Thiệu sought out US Ambassador Maxwell Taylor for a private endorsement for a coup, but, as this would have been the third coup in a few months, Taylor did not want any more changes in leadership, fearing a corrosive effect on the already unstable government.
 This deterred Khiêm's group from following through on their plans.